lmichel/pyvo/docs/mivot/index.rst

 ----------------------------------------
 At this level, science ready objects are directly extracted from the annotation block.
 The model(s) is totally hidden.
 The current implementation can build SkyCoord instance from a MANGO:EpochPosition instance.
 The apply_space_motion transformation has also been wrapped in.
+This first science level implementation has been issued on request of the IVOA application wroking group (Tucson 2023) for a conviniant solution based on MIVOT for processing epoch propagation.

 .. doctest-remote-data::
     >>> with ModelViewer(votable) as m_viewer: # doctest: +SKIP